djcooke/compendium/pages/contributing.md

   </table>
 </div>

-You can use this Google Sheet to easily submit enemy notes.
-You may want to contact me before working on this, so I can make sure there's not someone else already working on the same job:
+{% include notice.html content="You can use this Google Sheet to easily submit enemy notes.
+You may want to contact me before working on this, so I can make sure there's not someone else already working on the same job: <a href='https://docs.google.com/spreadsheets/d/1C4dIfZiOjREitlaCMrBMD0VLRh5WWDd5xqcZlGDNBno/edit?usp=sharing'>Enemy Notes Submission</a>" %}
-<a href="https://docs.google.com/spreadsheets/d/1C4dIfZiOjREitlaCMrBMD0VLRh5WWDd5xqcZlGDNBno/edit?usp=sharing">Enemy Notes Submission</a>

 </div>